thriveth/CubeFitter.jl/README.md

 statistics, along with the extracted spectrum, errors, and wavelength range for convenience.
 See the function docstring to learn more.

+### Data format

+`CubeFitter.jl` expects the data to already be continuum subtracted, but otherwise saved in the same data format as the final pipeline products of a given instrument.
+Using JWST/NIRSpec as an example, this means that the data cubes should be saved as a FITS file with an empty primary HDU, and the flux and error cubes saved as the first and second extensions, respectively.
+At the moment, this requirement is hardcoded, and any other formats will either throw an error or, at worst, yield wrong and meaningless results.

 ## Screens